-- Currently, all COVID-19 vaccines authorized in the U.S. have proven to be highly effective against COVID-19, preventing severe disease, hospitalization, and death.4 Data show that the mRNA vaccines (Pfizer-BioNTech or Moderna) also provide significant protection against severe disease caused by variants of the virus, including the Delta and Omicron strains.5 There is also recent evidence indicating that the booster dose offers additional protection against the Omicron variant and therefore, it is important to receive a booster dose.6-9 While there is lower vaccine effectiveness against infection and symptomatic disease caused by the Omicron variant, the breakthrough infections in those with up-to-date vaccination are associated with far fewer hospitalizations and deaths.
+- Currently, all COVID-19 vaccines authorized in the U.S. have proven to be highly effective against COVID-19, preventing severe disease, hospitalization, and death.8 Data show that the mRNA vaccines (Pfizer-BioNTech or Moderna) also provide significant protection against severe disease caused by variants of the virus, including the Delta and Omicron strains.9 There is also recent evidence indicating that the booster dose offers additional protection against the Omicron variant and therefore, it is important to receive a booster dose.10-13 While there is lower vaccine effectiveness against infection and symptomatic disease caused by the Omicron variant, the breakthrough infections in those with up-to-date vaccination are associated with far fewer hospitalizations and deaths.

 - If you remain unvaccinated, you and your family may be at risk of serious lifelong complications from COVID-19 infection.
 Vaccination can prevent regret and fear that someone you love will die from COVID-19, such as from transmitting it between family members.

-- Individuals with up-to-date vaccination may participate in all activities that they participated in prior to the pandemic but for some of these activities, they may have to resume masking based on state and local ordinances.
+- Individuals with up-to-date vaccination may participate in all activities that they participated in prior to the pandemic but for some of these activities, they may have to resume masking based on employer/institutions policies or state and local ordinances.